 At the oral examination, the student gives a 30 - 45 minute presentation of the dissertation proposal.
 The Comprehensive Examination committee evaluates the student's proposal and conducts an oral examination on the student's understanding of both the content of the research proposal and the basic concepts underlying the contents.
 The student is graded pass/fail.
 A unanimous vote of the panel decides the grade.
-The chair of the committee shall notify the department chair of the decision and submit the completed, signed evaluation form.
-The department chair shall notify the Pitt Public Health Office of Student Affairs of the decision.
+The chair of the committee shall notify Ms. Noel Harrie, the student liaison, of the decision and submit the completed, signed evaluation form.
+She will notify the department chair and obtain the chair's signature.
+She will then send the signed form to the Pitt Public Health Office of Student Affairs.
 A "pass" is given when both of the following conditions are met: (i) the written proposal is considered acceptable as presented, and (ii) the student has performed knowledgeably in defense of the proposal.
-In the event of a failure, the student will be given one opportunity to repeat the Comprehensive Examination provided that the modified written proposal is submitted within four months after notification of failure of the first exam.
+In the event of a failure, the student will be given one opportunity to repeat the Comprehensive

+Examination provided that the modified written proposal is submitted within four months after notification of failure of the first exam.
 In the event of a second failure, the faculty will recommend either dismissal of the student from the program or that the student transfer to the M.S. degree program for the completion of his/her training.
 See the Pitt Public Health Probation and Dismissal Policy for more information.